Q&A Webcast Episode: 17 April 2011

-In this 17 April 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on review of the movie atlas shrugged, part 1, the morality of free riding, browsing without buying, age in romance, responsibility for siblings, desires and determinism, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 17 April 2011, I answered questions on review of the movie Atlas Shrugged, Part 1, the morality of free riding, browsing without buying, age in romance, responsibility for siblings, desires and determinism, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Please support my pledge-funded update to Explore Atlas Shrugged!